mahinth1/Residence-time-calculation-from-metadynamics/README.md

 Required files: PDB (coordinates) and PSF (structural info); MD simulation trajectories (e.g., dcd, nc, or xtc formats)

-Notes: In each individual run files, you need to change or specific paths to data or trajectories yourself.
+Notes: This is just an example from one of simulation sets.
+You need to go into each individual files to change or specify paths to data or trajectories yourself.

 Steps (after completing metadynamics simulations):
 1) python exittime.py (get first frame when the ligand reached the protein surface)